kevinsullivan/dmtl4/src/introduction.md

 ## Humility

-There are surely problems and opportunities for improvement throughout this document.
-If you feel inclined to provide input, please do send it along.
+There are surely problems and opportunities for improvement in concept and document.
+For now, GitHub Issues is a good place to comment should you want to.
+We particularly welcome feedback on what's not quite working for you?

 ## Research

-Natural experiments potentially accessible.
+- Natural experiments potentially accessible
+- Constructive mathematical concept inventories

 &copy; Kevin Sullivan 2024-2025.